 When it comes to fleas, it’s a trifecta in tackling them:

 If you don’t do one, then the chance of the cycle continuing will be great.
 In other words, if you have fleas in your yard and treat your home and your pet but not your yard, there’s a good chance your pet going into your yard will get them again and bring them into your house.
 Or if you have fleas in your home but haven’t worked at vacuuming, etc., to get them out, your pet could bring them into your yard, making the cycle commence again.

 So, this post explores those three areas.

 This post has been a very long time coming.
 After what I have been through, it is important to me to have a guide like this.
-I wish I would have found something this thorough when I was going through tackling fleas naturally.
+I wish I had found something this thorough when I was going through tackling fleas naturally.

-Please know there is no one-size-fits-all when it comes to natural flea control and treatment for cats.
-So I have offered multiple suggestions here, and my view, as well as shared what my standard flea treatment protocol is.
+Please know there is no one-size-fits-all regarding natural flea control and treatment for cats.
+So, I have offered multiple suggestions here and my view, as well as shared what my standard flea treatment protocol is.
 However, you might find something else that works better for you.
 If you know of something not mentioned in this article that is helpful and controls fleas, please leave it in the comments to help others.